Micro injection molding: Machine used for micro injection molding

-Arburg’ developed a micro injection molding machine with an 8 mm injection to ensure high degree of dosing precision.
+Arburg developed a micro injection molding machine with an 8 mm injection to ensure high degree of dosing precision.
 This type of machine is combined with a second screw, which is responsible for melting and homogenous mixing of the material.

 Sumitomo Demag developed a customized micro molding injection unit suitable for micro parts weighing of 5 g to 0.1 g.

-Market prospects

-The miniaturization of automotive, medical, electronics, telecommunications devices is driving the need for micro molding of smaller components.
-The global polymer and thermoplastic micro moulding market covering medical, automotive, electronics and telecommunications was valued at $308m in 2012.
-Business growth of this technology is expected to continue and researchers have predicted that the value of micro injection molding will reach $763.6m by 2019 and $897.3m by 2020.
+Uses

+Micro injection molding is widely used for parts and devices in the medical, pharmaceutical, electronics, automotive, optical and other industries.
+In general, the medical micro injection molding market is the leading one, due to an increase in the usage of sophisticated micro components for endoscopic surgery, minimally invasive treatments, point-of-care testing and other advanced technology developments.

+Applications in other fields include parts for electric motors, micron-tolerance door components, thing-wall containers, etc.